What Is The Big Book?

 This chapter details many aspects of alcoholism and the impact it has on the lives of alcoholics and their loved ones.

 This chapter details how atheists and agnostics can successfully participate and gain from Alcoholics Anonymous, despite its spiritual focus.

 Working With Others

 Based on the belief that working with other alcoholics, both current and recovering, helps alcoholics recover, this chapter details how to help those seeking sobriety.

 Most of the language in the Big Book is male-centric, as most early AA members were male.
 This chapter focuses on the impacts of alcoholism on spouses, both men and women.

 The founders of AA knew all too well the damage that alcohol can do to a family.
 This chapter relates how to deal with an alcoholic family member and how the recovering alcoholic should handle the impact of their addiction on their family and other close personal relationships.

 Recognizing the extreme impact of alcoholism on an individual’s professional life, this chapter details how an employer should handle an employee’s alcoholism.

 Alcoholism is a crippling condition that severely impacts entire families.
 If you or someone you love can’t stop drinking, the Big Book is a great place to start.
 However, for many, it isn’t enough.
 This is especially true for long-term and severe alcoholics, who may go through painful, and even potentially deadly withdrawal if they stop drinking.
 Luckily, there are thousands of treatment facilities across the country that specialize in helping alcoholics get through the worst of times so that they can begin living their sober lives.
-Contact a dedicated treatment provider now to find the right rehab for your situation.
+Contact a treatment provider now to talk about rehab options.